AngeliqueAA/sonarfilm_data_node/README.md

 # sonarfilm_data_node

-sonarfilm_data_node is a project to fill a mongoDB database (local or remote) with movies.
+sonarfilm_data_node is a project which fill a mongoDB database (local or remote) with movies.

 ## Overview